 The Full Disclosure Principle

 The full disclosure principle states that you should include in an entity's financial statements all information that would affect a reader's understanding of those statements.
-Your interpretation of this principle is highly judgmental, since the amount of information that can be provided is potentially massive.
+The interpretation of this principle is highly judgmental, since the amount of information that can be provided is potentially massive.
 To reduce the amount of disclosure, it is customary to only disclose information about events that are likely to have a material impact on the entity's financial position or financial results.

 Several examples of full disclosure are: